Posted: Oct 15, 2018

 To begin the process of properly winterizing your boat, it wouldn’t hurt to give it one last run.
 Make sure to pay attention to any issues that will need repairs or replacements over the winter.

 Once out of the water, properly clean the entire boat by scrubbing it with soap and water.
-Clear out your livewell.
+Clear out your livewell and other storage compartments.
 Remove any dirt or grime from traveling home, and leave time for it to dry.
 Once dry, apply a coat of wax to the boat and polish evenly.
 My favorite brand of wax to use is the Bass Pro Shops One-Step Fiberglass Wax and Cleaner.

 Drain any and all water